technion-cs-nlp/BetaDescribe-code/README.md

 ```

 # Install BetaDescribe:
 We note that we use ChatGPT to reject / accept descriptions, thus, CHAT_GPT_API_KEY is needed.
-We recommend using GPU to reduce inference time.
+The installation process should take a few minutes.

 ```
 export BETADESCRIBE_DIR="<PATH_TO_SAVE_BETADESCRIBE>"